 Since finding and hiring talented employees is one of the main problems HR professionals deal with in the construction industry, doesn't it make sense to do whatever it takes (within reason, of course) to keep the skilled workers you've already hired?
 Of course it does!

 To reduce employee turnover, make sure you're able to offer your employees competitive wages and benefits packages, safe and appealing working environments, and ongoing training.
-This will help them appreciate working for your company and increase their engagement with your organization.
+This will help them appreciate working for your company and increase employee engagement with your organization.